 Climate change is one of the biggest issues facing us today.
-Scientific evidence tells us that increasing levels of greenhouse gases in the Earth’s atmosphere are having a profound effect on our climate and oceans and the Earth’s systems.
-These are caused directly or indirectly by our activity as humans.
+Scientific evidence tells us that increasing levels of greenhouse gases in the Earth’s atmosphere as a result of human activities are having a profound effect on our climate and oceans and the Earth’s systems.

 Addressing the challenges of climate change requires all of us to act—individuals, households, schools, community groups, business and government.
 Together we can make a big difference.

-The ACT is a world leader with climate change.
-We have the most ambitious greenhouse gas emissions reduction targets in the country and equal first of any region in the world.
-These targets are designed to keep us on track—moving forward—and make the ACT a sustainable and carbon neutral city.
+The ACT is a world leader in taking action on climate change.
+We have the most ambitious greenhouse gas emissions reduction targets in the country and are among the leading regions in the world.
+These targets are designed to keep us on track towards a resilient, zero emissions future for the ACT.

-They targets are outlined in the Climate Change and Greenhouse Gas Reduction Act 2010:
+The targets as set in the Climate Change and Greenhouse Gas Reduction Act 2010 are:

 - 40% reduction in greenhouse gas emissions on 1990 levels by 2020

 - zero net emissions by 2050

 - per person greenhouse gas emissions are to peak by 2013, then decline.

 Government further supports efforts to reduce greenhouse gas emissions by setting a goal of achieving net zero emissions by 2050 “at the latest”.
 The ACT Government also has a target of achieving carbon neutrality in its operations by 2020.